aroundu403/AroundU/UserDocumentation.md

 As a newly started platform, we are working hard to provide you the best experience as we can.

+(We are still developing the features.
+Currently, part of the UI is connected to mock data and some buttons aren't functional yet.)

 If you find something wrong or would like to give us suggestion, head
 to: [https://github.com/aroundu403/AroundU/issues](https://github.com/aroundu403/AroundU/issues)